 A 2013 analysis of eight case studies identified a 20 to 30 percent increase in women’s risk of developing ovarian cancer after using talcum powder for personal hygiene.

-For more than three decades more than 20 studies have continued to show an increased risk of ovarian cancer for woman who use talcum powder near the genitals for feminine hygiene.
+In the past three decades, more than 20 studies have shown an increased risk of ovarian cancer for woman who use talcum powder near the genitals for feminine hygiene.

 A Failure to Warn Consumers